willwalker753/preact-boilerplate/README.md

 7. Push a new commit to the `develop` branch in Github
 8. Go to the `Actions` tab in Github to watch the deployment process.
 9. Go back to `Pages` and change `Source` to `Deploy from a branch`
-    * You will need to switch the `Source` on all following deployments.
-First select `Github Actions`, then push a commit to `develop`, then select `Deploy from a branch`
+    * You may need to switch the `Source` again in future deployments.
+If it is not deploying, select `Github Actions`, then push a commit to `develop`, then select `Deploy from a branch`
 10. Go to the `Code` tab's `Environment` section.
 Eventually, it will show the deployment there and a link to the site (see example below).
 Give 10-15 minutes for deployment to complete after the `Actions` build.

 > Example: [https://willwalker753.github.io/preact-boilerplate/](https://willwalker753.github.io/preact-boilerplate/)

----

-## Bugs

-* When refreshing the page on any route except root, Github returns a 404 because only index.html is hosted.
-Need to find a way to point all requests there or redirect there.